lexibank/tlopo/out/vol3/chapter7.md

 Diospyros species are sub-canopy trees around 10 m tall with very hard black wood.
 Diospyros peekelii is used on New Britain for digging sticks, on New Ireland to make clubs for shark-catching ([Floyd 1954](../references.md#source-Floyd1954), [Peekel 1984](../references.md#source-Peekel1984): 432--433).
 In the western Solomons the wood of some species is used for carving ([Hviding 2005](../references.md#source-Hviding2005): 142).
 The fruit of Diospyros species is the persimmon.
 The fruit of some species are edible and are eaten when other food is scarce ([Record 1945](../references.md#source-Record1945)).

-Although Diospyros species are well known sub-canopy trees, widely mentioned in the literature, the only reconstruction that has proven possible is PSOc &ast;numo.
+Although Diospyros species are well known sub-canopy trees, widely mentioned in the literature, the only reconstruction that has proven possible is PSOc _&ast;numo_.
 Otherwise only very local cognate sets are found, raising the possibility that the more important species have been introduced since POc times.

 <table>
 <tr>